 Located within the newly developed Punggol Digital District, the Punggol Heritage Trail is part of the old Punggol Road that used to lead to Punggol Jetty.
-It is designed to complement the surrounding green spaces including Punggol Waterway Park, Punggol Waterway and Punggol Point Park.
+It is designed to complement the surrounding green spaces including Punggol Waterway Park, Punggol Waterway and Punggol Point Park and it is also home to the Punggol Heritage Trail Adventure Playground.

 Punggol Heritage Trail